-Software development in Eastern Europe is a vibrant path for introducing innovations.
+Software development in Eastern Europe is thriving.
 Eastern European IT is recognized for its impressive diversity of tech professionals, developed infrastructure, and strong educational background.

-With this in mind, we’ve decided to compare some of the leading software development destinations in EE region – Ukraine and Belarus.
-The article explores IT market growth and development, availability of IT resources, the current state of the business environment and technical education in these countries.
+With this in mind, we’ve decided to compare some of the leading software development destinations in the EE region – Ukraine and Belarus.
+The article explores IT market growth and development, availability of IT resources, the current state of the business environment, and technical education in these countries.

-IT industry is one of the most dynamic sectors in the Ukrainian economy.
-According to PricewaterhouseCoopers, it grew by 15-20% in 2016 (from $2.5 billion to $3 billion) and its growth pace is getting faster every single year.
-Around 230,000 specialists are involved in the Ukrainian IT sector, which is the biggest number in Europe.
-Colliers International states that Ukraine is 4th by the number of IT professionals globally.
-Furthermore, Ukrainian BrainBasket Foundation aims to train 100,000 new IT specialists by 2020, thus turning Ukrainian IT sector into country’s number one export industry.
+IT is one of the most dynamic sectors in the Ukrainian economy.
+It reached $4.5B in 2018 and its growth pace is getting faster every single year.
+Around 184,700 specialists are involved in the Ukrainian IT sector, which is the biggest number in Europe.
+Furthermore, Ukrainian BrainBasket Foundation aims to train 100,000 new IT specialists by 2020, thus turning the Ukrainian IT into the country’s number one export industry.

-1000+ IT outsourcing companies are located in the country providing a wide array of services in various industries like insurtech, hospitality, healthcare, fintech, telecom, media & entertainment, etc. Additionally, 12 Ukrainian IT companies, including N-iX, have been featured in the list Global Outsourcing 100 2017 by the International Association of Outsourcing Professionals (IAOP) as top outsourcing providers.
+1600+ IT outsourcing companies are located in the country providing a wide array of services in various industries like insurtech, hospitality, healthcare, fintech, telecom, media & entertainment, etc. Additionally, 18 Ukrainian IT companies, including N-iX, have been featured in the list Global Outsourcing 100 in 2019 by the International Association of Outsourcing Professionals (IAOP) as top IT outsourcing providers.

-Belarus is home to 1,000 IT companies employing around 35,000 IT specialists.
+Belarus is home to 1,000 IT companies employing around 54,200 IT specialists.
 Belarusian IT companies have clients in more than 50 countries all over the world and approximately 45% of them are from the USA and Canada, and 30% are from Europe.
-The exports of Belarusian IT services have been steadily growing over the recent years at an annual pace of 10%.
-The total production and sales revenue of its IT sector amounted to USD 1,120 million in 2015.
+The exports of Belarusian IT services have been steadily growing over recent years at an annual pace of 10%.
+The total production and sales revenue of its IT sector amounted to $3.1B in 2018.

-In addition, the country has attracted such tech trendsetters as Viber, Fitbit, Playtika, IHS, Yandex, WorkFusion and Juno, to open their R&D centres.
+In addition, the country has attracted such tech trendsetters as Viber, Fitbit, Playtika, IHS, Yandex, WorkFusion, and Juno, to open their R&D centers.
 Moreover, the success stories of Belarusian product companies like Wargaming, Apalon, Masquerade have also stimulated the development of the local IT and startup ecosystem.

-Ukraine boats strong technical education with more than 38,000 highly qualified professionals graduating every year with certificates in technical disciplines.
-More than 400 educational institutions are located in Ukraine and many of them maintain IT related educational programs.
-The most popular tech institutions are the National Taras Shevchenko University of Kyiv, National Technical University of Ukraine “Kyiv Polytechnic Institute”, Lviv Polytechnic National University etc. Ukrainian universities have also launched a number of IT-related courses in Artificial Intelligence, Data Science, IoT etc.
+Ukraine boasts strong technical education with more than 16,000 ICT and 23,000 engineering students graduating every year with certificates in technical disciplines.
+More than 450 educational institutions are located in Ukraine and many of them maintain IT-related educational programs.
+The most popular tech institutions are Taras Shevchenko National University of Kyiv, National Technical University of Ukraine “Kyiv Polytechnic Institute”, Lviv Polytechnic National University, etc. Ukrainian universities have also launched a number of IT-related courses in Artificial Intelligence, Data Science, IoT, etc.

-The majority of Ukrainian developers have a good command of the English language (around 40.2% has fluent English skills and 38.6% – intermediate level) and the country holds the 34th place in EF English proficiency index 2015, which is improving year by year.
+The majority of Ukrainian developers have a good command of the English language (around 47% has fluent English skills and 34% – intermediate level) and the country holds the 43d place in EF English proficiency index 2019, which is improving year by year.

-Belarusian tech talent pool is growing with around 4,000 new software engineers graduating every year.
-Around 54 higher educational establishments provide courses in computer science and other IT-related disciplines.
-Moreover, large IT companies in Belarus actively collaborate with higher education institutions, which allows students to acquire practical skills in different technical areas.
+The Belarusian tech talent pool is growing with around 4,000 new software engineers graduating every year.
+Around 55 higher educational establishments provide courses in computer science and other IT-related disciplines.
+Moreover, large IT companies in Belarus actively collaborate with higher education institutions.
+It allows students to acquire practical skills in different technical areas.
 Besides, some software development companies in Belarus offer their own courses that help those who are eager to start their career in the IT sector.
 Nevertheless, the country is still behind its regional counterparts in terms of educational innovations.

-Ukraine is on the path to Euro integration and is introducing a number of business reforms.
-Now starting a business there is much easier due to the simplification of the taxation system and improvement of registration procedures.
-As of 2017, the country is 22 positions higher in the World Bank’s Ease of Doing Business comparing to 2014.
-Moreover, the World Economic Forum ranks Ukraine 68th out of 140 countries in its Global Competitiveness Index, with high levels of education development, business sophistication, and innovation adoption.
+Ukraine is on the path to its integration with the EU and is introducing a number of business reforms.
+Now, starting a business is much easier due to the simplification of the taxation system and improvement of registration procedures.
+As of 2019, the country is 104 positions higher in the World Bank’s Ease of Doing Business compared to 2014.
+Moreover, according to the A.T.
+Kearney research , Ukraine ranks 20th out of 50 most attractive business locations in the world.

 Local authorities recognize the need to support the development of the Ukrainian IT industry as a strategically important area for the country’s progress.
 That is why they increased the state order for graduates in technical specialties and adopted the law on the simplification of export services.
 And this is just a minor part of governmental incentives for the local IT market growth and development.

-All in all, software development in Eastern Europe is one of the most dynamic sectors, providing new and attractive opportunities for offshore leaders.
-Ukraine remains one of the leading forces in the region, due to its solid talent pool, strong technical education, and developed business infrastructure.
-This IT outsourcing destination was recognized among the Top 25 IT services exporters and attracted a myriad of multinational companies.
-Now the main challenge rests in finding the best IT outsourcing provider to help you allocate a strong team for fruitful cooperation.
+All in all, IT in Eastern Europe is one of the most dynamic sectors, providing new and attractive opportunities for offshore leaders.
+Ukraine remains one of the leading forces in the region, due to its solid talent pool, strong technical education, and well-developed business infrastructure.
+This IT outsourcing destination was recognized among the top 25 IT services exporters and attracted a myriad of multinational companies.
+Now, the main challenge rests in finding the best IT outsourcing provider to help you allocate a strong team for fruitful cooperation.